latticesurgery-com/compiler-lambda/Readme.md

 The serverless stack consists of:
  * An AWS Lambda containing the compiler.
 This lambda is deployed as a Docker image.
  * An ECS repository to hold the Docker images that
- * An API Gateway to interface the lambda with HTTP calls from the outside world
+ * An API Gateway to interface the lambda with HTTPS calls from the outside world
  * Configuration for logging and moitoring.

 The Lambda, the API Gateway and the extra Configuration is controlled by the `template.yml` and managed with the numbered shell scripts, whereas the ECS repository is managed directly by the shell scripts.